-Numerous trout fishing opportunities abound in Region 8.
-Beginning April 1, Finger Lake tributaries such as Naples Creek (Ontario County), Catharine Creek (Schuyler and Chemung Counties), Cold Brook (Steuben County) and Springwater Creek (Livingston County) offer anglers excellent opportunities to pursue beautiful, quality rainbow trout in excess of five pounds, while catches of fish two to three pounds are common.
-The mild weather this winter may cause the rainbows to run early this spring.
-The Region will have a better handle on the runs in Naples Creeks and Cold Brook after its traditional spring sampling in March.
+Numerous trout fishing opportunities await anglers in Region 8.
+Beginning April 1, Finger Lakes tributaries such as Catharine Creek (Schuyler and Chemung Counties), Cold Brook (Steuben County), Naples Creek (Ontario County), and Springwater Creek (Livingston County) offer ample opportunities to pursue beautiful, quality rainbow trout.
+Warm temperatures in February brought many rainbows in early this year but the March cold snap could prolong the run.
+Note that the daily limit is one rainbow trout per day with the minimum length of 15 inches.
+The Region will have a better handle on the spawning runs in these tributaries after the traditional spring sampling in March.

-Good trout (brown and rainbow) fishing may be found from shore along many of the western Finger Lakes.
-Possibilities exist at the Keuka Lake State Park and from the piers at the southern tip of Seneca Lake in Watkins Glen.
+Good trout (brown and rainbow) fishing may be found from shore along many of the western Finger Lakes while the surface temperatures remain cold.
+A noteworthy place to try is at Keuka Lake State Park (Branchport).
+Deep water can easily be found within casting range.
+Two similar locations on Seneca Lake are the piers at Watkins Glen and Geneva.
 Pristine shore fishing can also be found along the shores of Hemlock Lake and Canadice Lake.
 Note that the trout fishing in the Finger Lakes is open year-round.

-Reports from Lake Ontario tributaries in Region 8 such as Oak Orchard Creek (Orleans County), Sandy Creek, Genesee River, Irondequoit Creek (Monroe County), and Maxwell Creek (Wayne County) indicate that fishing has been good and should provide good steelhead fishing prior to April 1.
+Lake Ontario tributaries in Region 8 such as Oak Orchard Creek (Orleans County), Sandy Creek, Genesee River, Irondequoit Creek (Monroe County), and Maxwell Creek (Wayne County) should provide good steelhead fishing prior to, and after April 1.
 Most Lake Ontario tributaries are open for fishing year-round.

 Early April should offer opportunities for near-shore fishing on Lake Ontario.
 Brown trout, rainbow trout, coho salmon and a few chinooks should be available near shore.
 Pier fishing and shallow water trolling in mid- to late-April should be very productive.
-Look for trout and salmon "hot spots" in warm water pockets from Rochester to Sodus and vicinity.
-Even small reaches having only two or three-degree warmer surface temperatures attract these fish.
+Look for trout and salmon "hot spots" in stained water pockets from Rochester to Sodus and vicinity.
+The turbid water warms slightly more than the surrounding water.
+Even small reaches having only two or three-degree warmer surface temperatures attract and hold these fish.

 Weekly fishing reports can be viewed on the Central New York Fishing Hotline web page or can be heard at 607-753-1551.
 To assist anglers in finding public fishing rights (PFR) areas on regional trout streams, color brochures of those streams can be found and downloaded from the DEC website.
 A list of boating access sites may be found by visiting the DEC website.